mgechev/blog.mgechev.com/_posts/2015-07-29-aspect-oriented-programming-javascript-aop-js.md

 ## Conclusions

 The post illustrated a typical use case for Aspect-Oriented Programming.
 In the past there were a few libraries implementing proxy-based AOP in JavaScript, however the syntax wasn't getting even close to already known solutions (for example the AOP implementation in Spring).
-ES2016 introduced the decorators syntax, which is in the core of the Dependency Injection mechanism of Angular 2.
+ES2016 introduced the decorators syntax, which is in the core of the Dependency Injection of Angular 2.
 It is here to stay and implementing AOP with it is quite handy.

 ### Future Development

 The examples above are based on a library I developed, called [`aspect.js`](https://github.com/mgechev/aspect.js).
-It is still under active development, so a lot of changes are going to be introduced (even name change).
+It is still under active development, so a lot of changes are going to be introduced.
 You can play with the framework using the instructions in the project's [README](https://github.com/mgechev/aspect.js/blob/master/README.md#demo).
+For comments and recommendations you can use the [GitHub issue tracker of the project](https://github.com/mgechev/aspect.js/issues) or the comment section below.